swannodette/swannodette.github.com/_posts/2015-07-29-clojurescript-17.md

 miles away from Scheme or anything like it.

-From one angle the next 13 years were my attempt to make Lisp more relevant for day to day work.
+From one angle the next 13 years were my attempt to make Lisp more relevant for day to day work and not just for some cultic inner circle.
 For many years it seemed like a crackpot dream.
-So it's with a constant sense of wonder that I look around at the rapidly expanding ClojureScript community who share the same love for simpler yet more expressive systems.
+So it's with a constant sense of wonder that I look around at the rapidly expanding ClojureScript community who share the same love for simpler yet more expressive production systems.

-So it's with much happiness that I say today is a big Lisp-y day.
+So it's with much happiness that I say today is a big Lisp-y milestone for ClojureScript.

 *ClojureScript can compile itself.*

 Yeah.

-There's a lot to say but first a few words on another big change.
+Before we dig into this mind-bender, a few words on another big change.

 ## Clojurescript 1.7